 Identify your skills.
 Volunteering opportunities are available for any skill level.
 Consider what you’re good at and what services you’d be particularly well-equipped to provide.
 From stuffing envelopes to construction to providing pro bono legal advice, you can find a good fit regardless of your education or talents.

 Consider your passions.
 Maximize your enthusiasm for volunteering by finding an issue that resonates with your own personal passions.
 If you’re a runner, consider a marathon fundraiser.
 If you like history, look for opportunities to help out at an archeological dig.
 By indentifying your passions, you’re more likely to stay engaged with the charity and be a more effective volunteer.

 Determine your availability.
 Make a realistic estimate of how much time you’re willing to give.
 Maybe it’s just a weekend of picking up trash at a park, a week of building schools in a foreign country or maybe you’re willing to make a long-term commitment to tutoring someone to read.
 It’s better to volunteer the amount of time you can reasonably handle, rather than drop out in the middle of a longer commitment.

 Research the charity thoroughly.
 Just as you would before making a cash donation, research the charity fully before you volunteer to make sure the organization has a commitment to standards and accountability.
-You can view BBB Wise Giving Alliance evaluations on nationally-soliciting charities for free at www.bbb.org/charity.
+View evaluations on nationally-soliciting charities for free at the Wise Giving Alliance.

 Commit to stick with it.
 According to an article in the Stanford Social Innovation Review, more than one third of those who volunteer one year don’t volunteer anywhere the following year.
 Even if your early attempts at volunteering weren’t a good fit, keep at it and look for new opportunities to give back.
 In a tough economy, charities need the support of volunteers more than ever.